Monotone spectral density estimation: Introduction

-Imposing monotonicity (or unimodality) means that one imposes a nonparametric approach, since the set of monotone (or unimodal) spectral densities is infinite-dimensional.
-A parametric problem that is contained in our estimation problem is that of a power law spectrum, i.e. when one assumes that the spectral density decreases as a power function $f(u)\sim u^{-\beta}$ for $u\in(0,\pi)$, with unknown exponent $\beta$.
-Power law spectra seem to have important applications to physics, astronomy and medicine: four different application mentioned in \cite{mccoy:walden:percival:1998} are a) fluctuations in the Earth's rate of rotation cf. \cite{munk:macdonald:1975}, b) voltage fluctuations across cell membrane cf. \cite{holden:1976}, c) time series of impedances of rock layers in boreholes cf. e.g. \cite{kerner:harris:1994} and d) x-ray time variability of galaxies cf. \cite{mchardy:czerny:1987}.
+Imposing monotonicity (or unimodality) means that one imposes a nonparametric approach, since the set of monotone (or unimodal) spectral densities is infinite dimensional.
+A parametric problem that is contained in our estimation problem is that of a power law spectrum, that is, when one assumes that the spectral density decreases as a power function $f(u)\sim u^{-\beta}$ for $u\in(0,\pi)$, with unknown exponent~$\beta$.
+Power law spectra seem to have important applications to physics, astronomy and medicine; four different applications mentioned in \citet{mccoywaldenpercival1998} are: (a) fluctuations in the Earth's rate of rotation [cf. \citet{munkmacdonald1975}], (b) voltage fluctuations across cell membrane [cf. \citet{holden1976}], (c) time series of impedances of rock layers in boreholes [cf., e.g., \citet{kernerharris1994}] and (d) x-ray time variability of galaxies [cf. \citet{mchardyczerny1987}].
 We propose to use a nonparametric approach as an alternative to the power law spectrum methods used in these applications.
-There are (at least) two reasons why this could make sense: Firstly, the reason for using a power function e.g. to model the spectrum in the background radiation is (at best) a theoretical consideration exploiting physical theory and leading to the power function as a good approximation.
-However, this is a stronger model assumption to impose on the data than merely imposing monotonicity and thus one could imagine a wider range of situations that should be possible to analyze using our methods.
-Secondly, fitting a power law spectral model to data consists of doing linear regression of the log periodogram; if the data are not very well aligned along a straight line (after a log-transformation) this could influence the overall fit.
+There are (at least) two reasons why this could make sense: first, the reason for using a power function, for example, to model the spectrum in the background radiation, is (at best) a theoretical consideration exploiting physical theory and leading to the power function as a good approximation.
+However, this is a stronger model assumption to impose on the data than merely imposing monotonicity, and thus one could imagine a wider range of situations that should be possible to analyze using our methods.
+Second, fitting a power law spectral model to data consists of doing linear regression of the log periodogram; if the data are not very well aligned along a straight line (after a log-transformation) this could influence the overall fit.
 A nonparametric approach, in which one assumes only monotonicity, is more robust against possible misfit.

-Sometimes one assumes a piecewise power law spectrum, cf. \cite{percival:1991}, as a model.
-Our methods are well adapted to these situations when the overall function behaviour is that of a decreasing function.
+Sometimes one assumes a piecewise power law spectrum [cf. \citet{percival1991}] as a model.
+Our methods are well adapted to these situations when the overall function behavior is that of a decreasing function.